abingham/jupyter-elm-kernel/README.md

-This only vaguely works right now.
+This kernel adds support for Elm to [Jupyter](http://jupyter.org/) notebooks.

+While basic functionality is in place, this is still very much a work in progress.
 I'm still figuring it all out.
-Any help would be great.
+Any help, ideas, etc. would be great.

 # Installation